uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/the-three-vs.md

 ## Using Big Data

 Now that we understand what big data is, let’s look at how we can use it.
 There are several stages Big Data goes through, beginning with being captured going through to actually being applied to a real life situation.
-The diagram illustrates this process.

-... add diagram ...
+These are:

+- Capture
+- Store
+- Analyse
+- Visualise
+- Application

-In the nest secions we will take a look at each of these stages.
+In the next sections we will take a look at each of these stages.